shashank565/Grievance_Redressal_System/README.md

 The other end of the web application involves admin dashboard with features of sending an acknowledgement to the victims via mail.

-Texhnology stack:: python libraries (pandas/Numpy/Matplotlib), Javascript, Html, css, Flask, sqlite3 ).
+Technology stack:: python libraries (pandas/Numpy/Matplotlib), Javascript, Html, css, Flask, sqlite3 ).